TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 31/Genesis 31.41.md

 ---

-These twenty years have I been in thy house; I served thee fourteen years for thy two daughters, and six years for thy flock: and thou hast changed my wages ten times.
+These twenty years I have been in your house.
+I served you fourteen years for your two daughters, and six years for your flock, and you have changed my wages ten times.